 The first year I read "Wonder" my class was so taken with the "Choose Kind" movement that we wanted to do something for our school.
 They decided to start the Smile Project, having each of our 700 students at the school create a picture of a smile on a 3x3 piece of paper.
 My class then arranged all the smiles into large posters and displayed them around the school: in the front office, near the lunch area, in our Multi-Purpose Room.
 It was a huge success and the whole school could benefit from seeing our whole school's spirit in choosing to be happy!
 I wish I had the foresight to take a picture of the finished products, but here are my students putting together designs from the smiles we collected from the rest of the school.

 My 5th graders arranging the 3x3 squares we had handed out to the whole school.
+This one they had spell out SMILE.
+It ended up in the MPR. |

 Another poster we put together.
 This one went near the lunch area.
+My class decided to have it spell out FRIEND. |

-Our last two posters stayed in the school's office for almost
+Our last two posters stayed in the school's office for almost the entire school year.
+It was a huge success!
+My class was very proud of their project. |

 4. I would love to know what your precept would be - I have created an editable postcard template.
 Please share your precept either in a blogpost or share it with me via e-mail.
 I would love to compile all of them and create a teacher collection of precepts.